ececli/Exposure-Notification-on-RPi/README.md

 Done!

-Note: Remember to change the Rolling Proximity Identifier (RPI) for each device.
+**Note:** Remember to change the Rolling Proximity Identifier (RPI) for each device.
 It can be changed in [ContactTracing_BLE.conf](/ContactTracing_BLE.conf) file.
 If you clone the code to multiple devices but forget to change it, all the records will have the same RPI.
 But you can still identify different devices via MAC address.

-## Explain the Output
+## Explanation of the Output

-The program records the information of other BLE devices which use the same service (the Exposure Notification Service).
+The program records the information of other BLE devices that use the same service (the Exposure Notification Service).
 The output is in a .csv file.
 The format of the csv file is as follows.

 <!--<img src="/images/Example_Output_ContactTracing.PNG">-->
 <img src="https://github.com/ececli/Exposure-Notification-on-RPi/blob/master/images/Example_Output_ContactTracing.PNG">